 Yes.

-That last paragraph I caught, and as soon as I heard you read it, I thought of it's the Vietnam excuse uh paragraph.
+That last paragraph I caught, and as soon as I heard you read it, I thought of it's the Vietnam excuse paragraph.

 That clip you paid in the last hour.

-Wait, wait, wait, wait, wait, wait, hold on a minute.
+Wait, Hold on a minute.

 Are you talking about that one or a different paragraph?

-With or without American troops, a nightmare future for Iraq is a nightmare future for the U.S. too.
+Nor can America simply turn its back on whatever happens to Iraq after it leaves, with or without American troops, a nightmare future for Iraq is a nightmare future for the U.S. too.

 We can't let Iraq turn into a cesspool.

-We can't let how are we supposed to do this if we're not there?
+How are we supposed to do this if we're not there?

 Well, it's the Vietnam conscience.